Finite temperature single-particle Green's function in the Lieb-Liniger model: Model and Green's function

 Inserting $\mathds{1}=\sum_\bmu\ket{\bmu}\bra{\bmu}$ in \eqref{eq:Cxt} gives

-Exact expressions for $\braket{\bmu|\phi(0,0)|\blambda}$ are known \cite{kojima1997determinant, caux2007one_particle, piroli2015exact_formulas}, \emph{cf.}~the Supplementary Material (SM).
-The form factors $\braket{\bmu|\phi(0,0)|\blambda}$ are non-vanishing for any eigenstate $\ket \bmu$ of $N-1$ particles.
+Exact expressions for $\braket{\bmu|\phi(0,0)|\blambda}$ are known \cite{kojima1997determinant, caux2007one_particle, piroli2015exact_formulas} (see Appendix \ref{appendix:formfactors}) and they prove that the form factors $\braket{\bmu|\phi(0,0)|\blambda}$ are non-vanishing for any eigenstate $\ket \bmu$ of $N-1$ particles.
 In contrast to systems satisfying the Eigenstate Thermalization Hypothesis, where matrix elements like $\braket{\bmu|\phi(0,0)|\blambda}$ are all exponentially small in $L$ \cite{srednicki1999approach, d_alessio2016from}, their structure is considerably more complex in integrable systems \cite{essler2024statistics}.
 In particular, only a sub-entropic yet exponentially large in system size fraction of eigenstates $\ket \bmu$ contributes to the Lehmann sum \eqref{eq:Cxtdef} for $L\to\infty$.
-The necessity of accounting for an exponentially large number (in $L$) of terms in (\ref{eq:Cxtdef}) requires a different approach compared to the one applicable at zero, or very low, temperature \cite{caux2007one_particle,caux2009correlation, de_klerk2023improved,cheng2025one_body}.
+The necessity of accounting for an exponentially large number (in $L$) of terms in (\ref{eq:Cxtdef}) requires a different approach compared to the one applicable at zero, or very low \footnote{We remark that in defining what we mean by a low temperature it is important to take into account also the system size $L$.
+For large $L$ (and density $n=N/L=1$), we have in mind $T \ll 1$.
+We notice, however, that for $L\approx 60$-$80$, Ref.~\cite{cheng2025one_body} managed to obtain results for $T=1.5$.
+In this parameter regime the reference state $\ket{\boldsymbol{\lambda}}$ differs from the ground-state ($T=0$) of the model by \emph{very few} particle-hole excitations in the bulk of the Fermi sea.
+This is why we consider also this case, effectively, as a very low temperature.}, temperature \cite{caux2007one_particle,caux2009correlation, de_klerk2023improved,cheng2025one_body, cheng_exact_2025}.
 In this work we develop such an approach.

-{\emph{Generalized microcanonical ensemble.}} In the limit of large $L$ at fixed $n=N/L$, physical properties are conveniently described in terms of \emph{macrostates} \cite{yang1969thermodynamics, korepin1993quantum_inverse, takahashi1999thermodynamics}.
-These are families of eigenstates with the same “root density” $\rho(\lambda)$ \footnote{In the following we consider only macrostates characterized by root densities that vanish faster than any power of $1/\lambda$ when $\lambda\to\infty$.}, which defines their rapidity distributions as

-By construction eigenstates belonging to the same macrostate have, up to finite-size corrections that vanish in the thermodynamic limit, the same local properties \cite{korepin1993quantum_inverse,essler2024statistics}.
-In the following we are interested in macrostates corresponding \footnote{GGE expectation values are dominated (exponentially with $L$) by eigenstates belonging to the macrostate $\rho(\lambda)$ of highest entropy density under the constraints $\int d \lambda\, \rho(\lambda) \lambda^n = \braket{Q^{(n)}}_{\rm GGE}/L$.} to GGEs

-The thermal (Gibbs) ensemble is obtained by the choice $\beta_0=-h/T$, $\beta_2=1/T$ and all other $\beta_j=0$.
-The macrostate root density corresponding to (\ref{GGE}) is obtained from the integral equations \cite{yang1969thermodynamics}